 Jasmine “QT Jazz” Robinson is an up and coming singer, songwriter, actress, and brand ambassador.
 Speaking with this young lady was a breath of fresh air (I was blown away that she is only 19, soon to be turning 20 on October 9th); she is grounded, well rounded, inspiring, full of life, and hilarious.

 Growing up in Atlanta, QT Jazz was exposed to the behind the scenes version of music industry because her mom was the business manager for various artists like Tiny and Kandi from Xscape and Tamar Braxton.
 Starting to sing at the age of 3 (and “dancing” – inside joke she shared), her mother saw that natural born it factor in QT Jazz and began to groom that special something within her daughter.
-QT Jazz was constantly training in various activities like; gymnastics, piano, vocal lessons, and dance.
-These experiences and training have allowed her grow as a person and an artist.
-This young lady has had the opportunity to open for or perform with Monica, Neyo, B.O.B., and Mindless Behavior.
+QT Jazz was constantly training in various activities like; gymnastics, piano, vocal lessons, and dance even as an adult she was attending different classes similar to these adult hip hop dance classes to improve and broaden her techniques into different entertainment areas.
+These experiences and training have allowed her to grow as a person and an artist.
+Every new star also needs to focus on exposure at first, and one way in which many of them do this is by uploading their music to streaming platforms like SoundCloud.
+They can even invest in UpPlays (visit UpYourPlays here to find out more if you’re an aspiring artist) to reach a wider audience.
+Luckily, this young lady has had the opportunity to open for or perform with Monica, Neyo, B.O.B., and Mindless Behavior.
 She has also gotten into acting; however, the details could not be disclosed at this time.
 Stay tuned!

 Her current musical works include the following: